hashicorp/terraform/tools/terraform-bundle/README.md

 `terraform-bundle` is a repackaging of the module installation functionality from Terraform itself, so for best results you should build from the tag relating to the version of Terraform you plan to use.
-There is some slack in this requirement due to the fact that the module installation behavior changes rarely, but please note that in particular bundles for versions of Terraform before v0.12 must be built from a `terraform-bundle` built against a Terraform v0.11 tag at the latest, since Terraform v0.12 installs plugins in a different way that is not compatible.

 ## Usage